-Accommodation is the most important thing that you need to consider while you’re heading out on the trek.
+Accommodation is the most important thing that you need to consider while you’re heading out on the trek or in general traveling.
 Because, wherever you are, the sun will eventually set and when it does, you’ll want somewhere to lay your head down.

 Yearly thousands of travelers come to Nepal just to be on the base of the world’s highest peak Mt.
 Everest.

 Before heading towards this thrilling adventure, it’s good to know what to expect when it especially comes to accommodation.

 Everest Base Camp trek offers a wide range of tourists friendly accommodation throughout the trail.

 Trekking in the Himalayas is the recreational and as well as strenuous activity.
 During the Everest Base Camp trek, you have to continuously walk for 6 -8 hours which is exhausting.
 After a long day hike, everyone wants to sleep in a soft warm bed and have a hot shower.